daviethedeveloper/Realidad-Virtual/FoundamentalelsRealidadVirtual/Interactuable/README.md

 <br>

-* Import the downloaded package into your Unity project
+* Download the Asset, then Import the downloaded package into your Unity project
 <br>

 <p align="center"><img src="Interactable-Images/2023-03-16%20(5).png" alt="Logo" ></p>